In an effort to support the development of future Omaha directors, the Omaha Community Playhouse is excited to offer the OCP Directing Fellowship.

 Little Shop of Horrors — Directed by Stephen Santa — Opening April 17, 2023

 Pretty Fire — Director TBA — Opening April 28, 2023

 In The Heights — Director TBA — Opening June 2, 2023

 All members of the Fellowship are required to attend a total of six Fellowship Roundtables.
 Each three-hour roundtable event will consist of workshops and discussions throughout the season that include:

 A pre-season discussion with Fellows, Directors, Fellowship Coordinator and Artistic Director to determine expectations and goals of each.

-Presentations by guest speakers that may include designers, playwrights, choreographers, music directors, dramaturgs and composers, among others.
+Presentations by guest speakers that may include designers, playwrights, choreographers, music directors, dramaturgs, and composers, among others.

-Topics of interest that may include script analysis, auditions, working with designers, working with actors, working with choreographers, scheduling rehearsals, creating a safe and comfortable rehearsal space, etc.
+Topics of interest may include script analysis, auditions, working with designers, working with actors, working with choreographers, scheduling rehearsals, creating a safe and comfortable rehearsal space, etc.

 Note: Reading or viewing assignments may be required for each Roundtable discussion.

 Roundtable events will take place at these approximate times of the year: